Academy Sports and Outdoors Logo

 Expert Tip:

-Caliber also determines the frame size of the handgun.
-9mm and 40 S&W share a frame size, but 45 ACP and 10mm generally require a larger overall frame, even if the pistol looks the same — comparing a Glock 17 to a Glock 21 for example.
+Caliber also determines a handgun’s frame size.
+9mm and .40 S&W share a frame size, but .45 ACP and 10mm generally require a larger overall frame, even if the pistol looks the same.

 .22 Long Rifle